By: CS2103T W13-4

 Alternative 1 (current choice): Use an

-to listen for changes toisActiveBooleanProperty
+Extractorto listen for changes toisActiveBooleanPropertyandbalanceLongProperty.-

 Pros: Less overhead/unnecessary movement of accounts